 Hang on to older lines of credit

 A great way to show strong credit is by having a good history.
 If you've had credits card for a few years and haven’t overdrawn or made late payments, it's a good demonstration that you have the ability to manage your money over the long term.
 Just like suddenly closing credit lines will typically lead to a lower credit score

 It's good to have a long average credit age, so keeping one credit card open – even if you rarely use it – can be beneficial to your score.
 Only close out these older cards if they are starting to charge you fees.

-You can access your credit report for free once a year, and it's a good idea to do so.
+Keeping your credit clean is a tough job, but if you know what helps it and what hurts it, you will be in better shape for the future.
+You can access your free annual credit report once a year, and it's a good idea to do so.
 Check over your credit report for any errors or inconsistencies and dispute any incorrect negative information with the credit reporting agency.
-Checking your credit report will also let you know if you are on track or if you need to make some improvements with your finances.
+Viewing your credit report will also let you know if you are on track or if you need to make some improvements with your finances.

 For these and other lending questions, speak with a loanDepot licensed loan officer.
 Call now for more information.

 Originally Published April 12, 2017